 The Upper Silurian units include the evaporite and evaporite-related sedimentary rocks of the Salina Group, and overlying dolostones and minor evaporites of the Bass Islands Formation (Table 2).
-The Upper Silurian units subcrop in a northwest trending belt that extends from south of Niagara Falls to west of Owen Sound (Figure 4).
-The Salina Group is characterized by repeated, cyclical deposition of carbonate, evaporite and argillaceous sedimentary rocks, comprising Units A through G. Parts of the Silurian salt beds (i.e., B, D, E and F Unit salts) have been dissolved resulting in the collapse structure within the overlying uppermost Silurian and Devonian strata (Sanford, 1993; 1976).
+The Upper Silurian units subcrop in a northwest trending belt that extends from south of Niagara Falls to west of Owen Sound (Figure 2).
+The Salina Group is characterized by repeated, cyclical deposition of carbonate, evaporite and argillaceous sedimentary rocks, comprising Units A through G. Parts of the Silurian salt beds (i.e., A-2, B, D, E and F Unit salts) are present in the Central Huron area, thinning and pinching out eastward from Lake Huron (Sanford, 1993; 1977).
+Underground excavation mining of salt at the Goderich Mine is from the Salina A2 Unit salt at a depth of about 550 m (Hewitt, 1962).
+In areas where salt has been removed by dissolution, collapse structures are present within the overlying uppermost Silurian and Devonian strata.

-A change to less-restricted depositional conditions was responsible for deposition of the Bass Islands Formation, which is a microcrystalline, commonly bituminous dolostone containing evaporite mineral clasts.
+A change to less-restricted depositional conditions was responsible for deposition of the Bass Islands Formation, which is a microcrystalline, commonly bituminous, dolostone containing evaporite mineral clasts.
 The contact with the overlying Devonian carbonates marks a major unconformity characterized by subaerial exposure (Uyeno et al., 1982).